An Overview of Amberen Menopause Relief

 These studies yielded positive results and noted that the elements in Amberen help to stabilize mood, stymie the increase in weight that is typical of menopausal and post-menopausal women and help balance their estrogen profile overall.

-There are a couple of succinate-based components in Amberen as well which have been studied at great length.
+There are a couple of succinate-based components in Amberen Menopause Relief Capsules that are studied at great length.

-Clinical trials showed that adequate succinate supplementation was accompanied by higher calcium retention (treating bone density loss during menopause) and increased blood serum content of estradiol (Treating hormone imbalance).
+Clinical trials showed that adequate succinate supplementation is usually accompanied by higher calcium retention (treating bone density loss during menopause) and increased blood serum content of estradiol (Treating hormone imbalance).

 - Contains proven ingredients